csound-flossmanual/csound-floss/book/07-d-reading-midi-files.md

 input for an orchestra Csound can read a midi file and use the data contained within it as if it were a live midi input.

-The command line flag to instigate reading from a midi file is&nbsp;
-[-F](https://csound.com/docs/manual/CommandFlags.html#FlagsMinusUpperF)
-&nbsp;followed by the name of the file or the complete path to the file if it is not in the same directory as the _.csd_ file.
-Midi channels will be mapped to instrument according to the rules and options discussed in&nbsp;
-[Triggering Instrument Instances](07-b-triggering-instrument-instances.md)
-&nbsp;and all controllers can be interpretted as desired using the techniques discussed in&nbsp;
+The command line flag to instigate reading from a midi file is [-F](https://csound.com/docs/manual/CommandFlags.html#FlagsMinusUpperF) followed by the name of the file or the complete path to the file if it is not in the same directory as the _.csd_ file.
+Midi channels will be mapped to instrument according to the rules and options discussed in [Triggering Instrument Instances](07-b-triggering-instrument-instances.md) and all controllers can be interpretted as desired using the techniques discussed in
 [Working with Controllers](07-c-working-with-controllers.md).

 The following example plays back a midi file using Csound's _fluidsynth_ family